-- HFML and its regulated subsidiary entities, as noted above (collectively known as the "Hermes Group"); - Federated Investors (UK) LLP ("Federated UK" or "Fed UK") and; - Federated Investment Management Limited (FIML)
+- HFML and its regulated subsidiary entities, as noted above (collectively known as the "Hermes Group"); - Federated Hermes (UK) LLP ('Federated UK'); and - Federated Investment Management Limited ('FIML').

 Federated UK and FIML are authorised and regulated by the FCA and FIML is also regulated by the CBI.
-The UK Consolidation Group has a capital requirement of £40.3m and capital resources of £103.2m with a capital surplus of £62.9m.
-HFML has the largest contribution to this capital surplus (82.8%), followed by FIML (9.4%) and Federated UK (7.8%).
+The UK Consolidation Group has a capital requirement of £49.5m and capital resources of £87m with a capital surplus of £37.5m.
+HFML has the largest contribution to this capital surplus (84.3%), followed by FIML (8%) and Federated UK (7.7%).
 The Federated Pillar 3 Statement is a separate document and not included in this Statement.